Are You Ready to Rumble?: Streetfights Take More Violent Turns

 Ridiculous as it may sound, that is a threat that can carry weight with some.
 It certainly worried Fidel more than fighting armed guys or the potential arrival of the cops did.
 His parents didn't know about his extracurricular activities and he wanted to keep it that way.

-I tell him I find this hilarious.
 People were getting pistol-whipped and he was freaking out about his dad arriving home and seeing his son fighting in the back alley.

 He calls it his "crazy way of thinking."